Why I’ve Moved to Substack

 [T]here is a difference between wanting fame and wanting influence.
 Christians should want to be influential.
 We should not want to be famous.
 Wanting fame means wanting to be known and praised by lots of people.
 Wanting to be influential means wanting lots of people to know and praise God because of how you spoke of him and lived before him.

 Along those lines, I purpose to grow in efficacy as a writer, activist, and cultural commentator.
-As such, I would be most grateful if you would and subscribe to new posts.
+As such, I would be most grateful if you would visit my newsletter page and subscribe to new posts.

 All that said, this blog isn’t going away.
 I will continue to post new content here from time to time.
 Nevertheless, the main hub for my writing (other than the national outlets I contribute to) will be my Substack newsletter.